bullbesh/smileface/README.md

 I change **a** datatype from _double_ to _char_ (actally _double -> int -> char_)

-The output of the program shows average every c++ programmer face.
+The output of the program shows average C++ programmer face.
 Try it now.

 P.S.
 You will be able to see the smile only if you output is ASCII.
 Unfortunately, C++ allows you to convert all of this stuff: